jalismrs/symfony-api-middleware.bundle/README.md

-# Symfony Bundle API Middleware

-this bundle helps you protect controller actions with an interface tied to a middleware

-this bundle also helps you manage json requests by converting json body to ParameterBag
+# symfony.bundle.api-middleware

+Adds a protected controller interface and its middleware along with a JSON middleware converter

 ## Test